About » NOPSEMA Advisory Board

 offshore petroleum environmental management.

 Under the provisions of the Offshore Petroleum and Greenhouse Gas Storage Act 2006 (OPGGS Act), the Board is established as a separate entity to NOPSEMA and does not have a role in decision-making matters, nor may it direct the operations or individual decisions of NOPSEMA.
-Section 654 of the OPGGS Act sets out the functions of the Board in full.
+Those wishing to raise matters relating to a particular activity should raise them directly with NOPSEMA in writing by email to email@example.com.

 The Board may provide advice and recommendations to the Chief Executive Officer (CEO) of NOPSEMA about operational policies and strategies to which the CEO must have regard.